jonathancraddock/mootparadox_grav/pages/02.blog/extended-mardale-horseshoe/item.md

 > "...
 High Street's eastern flank falls precipitously from the flat top to enclose the splendid tarn of Blea Water in craggy arms ... a striking study in grandeur and wildness; on this side a straight narrow ridge running down to Mardale is particularly fine."

-!!!!
-Refer to Waiwright Book 2: The Far Eastern Fells for more details.
 This walk took me to five "Wainwrights", including three new ones.
 The count is now 74 - finally passing the 1/3rd checkpoint!

 #### Route Summary